Outcome-guided Bayesian Clustering for Disease Subtype Discovery Using High-dimensional Transcriptomic Data: Method

 \subsubsection{Extension to other types of clinical outcome variables}

-In Section~\ref{sec:motivation}, we used a gene specific guidance term $U_g$ ($0 \le U_g \le 1$) to capture the association strength between gene $g$ and a clinical outcome variable.
-If the clinical variable is continuous, $U_g$ can be calculated as the absolute value of the Pearson correlation ($\rho$) between gene $g$ and the clinical variable, or the coefficient of determination $R^2$ ($R^2$ is the same as the square of $\rho$) from a univariate linear regression model, where the dependent variable is the clinical variable and the independent variable is the expression level of gene $g$.
-In general, the clinical variable can be any data type, including continuous, binary, ordinal, count, survival, etc. We extend the linear regression model to a generic univariate regression model $f_g$ to accommodate various types of clinical outcome variables.
+In Section~\ref{sec:motivation}, a gene specific guidance term $U_g$ ($0 \le U_g \le 1$) was utilized to measure the strength of association between gene $g$ and a clinical outcome variable.
+If the clinical variable is continuous, we can compute $U_g$ as the absolute value of the Pearson correlation ($\rho$) between gene $g$ and the clinical outcome variable, or the coefficient of determination $R^2$ ($R^2$ is the same as the square of $\rho$) from a univariate linear regression model, where the dependent variable is the clinical variable and the independent variable is the expression level of gene $g$.
+In general, the clinical variable can be of any data type, including continuous, binary, ordinal, count, survival, etc. We extend the linear regression model to a generalized univariate regression model $f_g$ to accommodate clinical outcome variables with various types.
 For example, generalized linear models can be used for binary, ordinal, and count data; Cox models can be used for survival data.
-Similar to the coefficient of determination $R^2$, \cite{cox1989analysis} proposed the pseudo R-squared for a generic univariate regression $f_g$:
+Similar to the coefficient of determination $R^2$, Cox and Snell \cite{cox1989analysis} proposed the pseudo R-squared for a generic univariate regression $f_g$:

-where $n$ is the number of subjects; $L(f_0)$ is the likelihood of null model; and $L(f_g)$ is the likelihood of the model $f_g$.
+where $L(f_0)$ is the likelihood of null model; $L(f_g)$ is the likelihood of the model $f_g$; and $n$ is the number of subjects.
 To ensure this term has the scale of [0,1], we further proposed an adjusted pseudo R-squared: